-Ac128 (530aa:60.6kDa) (gp64, gp67). gp64 encodes a low pH activated envelope fusion protein and homologs are present in all Group I genomes and it is one of the major distinguishing features of these viruses.
+Ac128 (530aa:60.6kDa), (Bm105:530aa:60.6kDa), gp64, gp67. gp64 encodes a low pH activated envelope fusion protein, and homologs are present in all Group I genomes.
+It is one of the major distinguishing features of these viruses.
 It is thought that all Group I viruses use GP64 for the entry of BV into cells, whereas all other baculoviruses lack a gp64 homolog and use the F protein (ac23 homolog) except for hymenopteran NPVs which lack both genes.
-In addition to the Group I NPVs, homologs of gp64 are also found in thogotoviruses, which are members of the Orthomyxoviridae (264).
-GP64 (265-267) is a fatty acid acylated glycoprotein (268).
-Deletion of gp64 is lethal and results in viruses that replicate in a single cell, but cannot bud out and infect surrounding cells (269, 270).
-The postfusion structure of GP64 has been described (271).
+In addition to the Group I NPVs, homologs of gp64 are also found in thogotoviruses, which are members of the Orthomyxoviridae (304).
+GP64 (305-307) is a fatty acid acylated glycoprotein (308).
+Deletion of gp64 is lethal and results in viruses that replicate in a single cell, but cannot bud out and infect surrounding cells (309, 310).
+The postfusion structure of GP64 has been described (311).

-Ac129 (198aa:22.1kDa) (p24-capsid).
+Ac129 (198aa:22.1kDa), (Bm106:195aa:21.8kDa), p24-capsid.
 Homologs of Ac129 are present in the genomes of all Group I /II and GV genomes.
-Ac129 (p24) is associated with both BV and ODV of AcMNPV and OpMNPV (272).
-It is likely to be nonessential as interruption of this gene with a transposable element in a strain of AcMNPV has been reported (273, 274).
-In addition, insertion/deletion mutations of this gene in BmNPV (Bm106), although viable, took slightly longer to kill insects than wt (56).
-Also, in LdMNPV, the original strain sequenced, lacked this gene, whereas it is present in other strains (275).
-Ac129/He118 was identified as being associated with AcMNPV (34), but not HearNPV ODV (167).
+Ac129 (p24) is associated with both BV and ODV of AcMNPV and OpMNPV (26, 312).
+Its presence in AcMNPV ODV was confirmed, however, the HearNPV homolog, He118, was not found associated with ODV (186).
+It is likely to be nonessential, as interruption of this gene with a transposable element in a strain of AcMNPV has been reported (313, 314).
+In addition, insertion/deletion mutations of this gene in BmNPV (Bm106), although viable, took slightly longer to kill insects than wt (60).
+Also, LdMNPV, the original strain sequenced, lacked this gene, whereas it is present in other strains (315).

-Ac130 (106aa:12.1kDa) (gp16).
+Ac130 (106aa:12.1kDa), (Bm107:106aa:12.1kDa), gp16.
 Homologs of Ac130 are present in the genomes of all Group I, all Group II except (LdMNPV and LeseNPV), but are not present in those of GVs.
 In OpMNPV, the homolog (Op128) is glycosylated and localized near the nuclear membrane in the cytoplasm.
-Although, it appeared to be associated with envelopes of nucleocapsids in the cytoplasm, it was not associated with either ODV or BV (276).
-It is likely to be nonessential as an insertion mutation of this gene in BmNPV (Bm107) had no apparent effect on infectivity (15).
+Although it appeared to be associated with envelopes of nucleocapsids in the cytoplasm, it was not associated with either ODV or BV (316).
+It is likely to be nonessential, as an insertion mutation of this gene in BmNPV (Bm107) had no apparent effect on infectivity (15).

-Ac131 (252aa:29.1kDa) (calyx, polyhedron envelope (PE) protein, pp34).
+Ac131 (322aa:36.4kDa), (Bm108:315aa:35.4kDa), calyx, polyhedron envelope (PE) protein, pp34.
 Homologs of Ac131 are present in the genomes of all Group I and II NPVs.
 In addition, domains of PE may be present as fusion with segments of p10 in some GVs (see below).
-The calyx/polyhedron envelope was originally found to be composed of carbohydrate (277); subsequently a phosphorylated protein component was identified (278) and was shown to be associated with the calyx/PE (279).
-Similar results were obtained for OpMNPV and it was also found to be associated with p10 fibrillar structures (280-283).
-In addition, in some viral genomes, genes are present that appear to be fusions of both PE and p10 protein domains (284, 285).
-The Ac131 encoded protein appears to be an integral component of the calyx/PE and when the gene is deleted, polyhedra lack an intact calyx/PE, and have a rough surface showing cavities where virions have apparently been dislodged (286).
+The calyx/polyhedron envelope was originally found to be composed of carbohydrate (317); subsequently a phosphorylated protein component was identified (318) and was shown to be associated with the calyx/PE (319).
+Similar results were obtained for OpMNPV and it was also found to be associated with p10 fibrillar structures (320-323).
+In addition, in some viral genomes, genes are present that appear to be fusions of both PE and p10 protein domains (324, 325).
+The Ac131 encoded protein appears to be an integral component of the calyx/PE, and when the gene is deleted, polyhedra lack an intact calyx/PE, and have a rough surface showing cavities where virions have apparently been dislodged (326).
+It has also been reported to be BV associated (26) although what role it may play in this phenotype is not clear.
 The function of the calyx/PE appears to be to encase the occlusion body in order to enhance its stability.
 See Chapter 2 for additional information.
+The predicted size of Ac17 is longer than previously reported (12).